- Platform

 Why we chose this stack

-- 04Session recordings, diagnostic device readings, prescription records, and audit logs require ACID-compliant storage with guaranteed write integrity.
+- 05PostgreSQLSession recordings, vital signs, SOAP notes, prescription logs, and audit entries require ACID-compliant storage with guaranteed write integrity.
 No entry in a HIPAA audit trail can be lost or partially written.
-PostgreSQL's transactional guarantees made every session record complete and defensible for reimbursement documentation and clinical compliance.PostgreSQL
+PostgreSQL's transactional guarantees made every clinical record complete and defensible for reimbursement documentation and compliance audit.

 Common questions about this telehealth platform

-The onboarding flow was designed for clinical administrators, not technical staff.
-Clinic accounts are provisioned from the admin portal; the physician and patient interfaces require no installation: they run in the browser.
+We designed the onboarding flow for clinical administrators, not technical staff.
+The admin portal provisions clinic accounts.
+Physician and patient interfaces require no installation; they run in the browser.
 Device integration uses standard USB and Bluetooth connections with the platform handling driver communication.
-Clinics in rural settings onboarded without IT involvement on their side.
+Patients join via a public link with no login required, removing the single biggest barrier for rural and low-tech users.
 The 12-week figure reflects clinics that were fully operational (creating appointments, running sessions, and processing reimbursement documentation), not just accounts created.

 Yes, and that was an explicit design requirement.
-The patient population this platform serves is concentrated in areas where connectivity is inconsistent.
+The patient population this platform serves clusters in areas where connectivity is inconsistent.
 The video layer uses adaptive bitrate: it adjusts quality in real time based on available bandwidth rather than dropping the call.
-Peripheral data streams are compressed.
-The session state persists through brief connectivity drops so the consultation resumes without either party needing to reconnect.
-The platform was load-tested against rural bandwidth conditions before launch, not just urban broadband.
+The platform compresses peripheral data streams.
+Session state persists through brief connectivity drops so the consultation resumes without either party needing to reconnect.
+We load-tested the platform against rural bandwidth conditions before launch, not just urban broadband.
+Over 50 clinics in rural and remote settings onboarded in the first 12 weeks without performance issues.

-We delivered this platform (HIPAA-compliant infrastructure, FDA peripheral integration for three device types, real-time consultation with recording and audit trails, patient and physician portals, appointment scheduling, and low-bandwidth optimization) in 14 weeks.
-Timeline is driven by three factors: the number of peripheral device types requiring integration (each has its own connection protocol), the complexity of the role and permission model (patient, physician, admin, multi-clinic admin add scope), and the compliance audit work required before launch.
+We delivered Galen in 14 weeks: HIPAA-compliant infrastructure, multi-track Twilio Video streaming for four peripheral types, real-time body-diagram collaboration via DataTrack, Zoho-signed prescriptions and SOAP notes, tri-channel notifications, role-specific interfaces for six user types, appointment scheduling with timezone overrides, and low-bandwidth optimization.
+Three factors drive the timeline: the number of peripheral device types requiring integration, the complexity of the role and permission model, and the compliance audit work required before launch.
 Contact us to scope based on your device integration requirements, user role structure, and target markets.